tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

    the one created during `clone` unless you override it).
 3. Fast-forwards (or hard-resets with `--force`) the original work branch that the staging copy was based on (or a branch you specify with `--branch`).
-4. Pushes the updated branch back to the remote and cleans up the temporary branch.
+4. Pushes the updated branch back to the remote and then deletes the temporary branch on the remote before exiting.

 The `list` subcommand prints all recorded mappings from `.staging_sync.json`.